mlgordon/vpc/errors.md

 Be sure to disassociate the floating IP before you delete the server.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## gateway_too_many
-**Message**: None

-Only one public gateway is allowed per subnet at this time.
+**Message**: Can only have one public gateway per zone in a VPC.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+Only one public gateway per zone is allowed in a VPC but the one public gateway can be attached to multiple subnets in the zone.
+To find the public gateway for a zone, run the GET public_gateways API and look at the "vpc" and "zone" values.
+If using the CLI, you can run the `ibmcloud is public-gateways` command and see the "VPC" and "Zone" value.

+Use the public gateway's ID to attach it to a subnet, see an example in our [API examples](/docs/infrastructure/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis#step-13-attach-the-public-gateway-to-the-subnet-).
+If using the CLI, you can use the subnet update command to attach it to a public gateway, for example, `ibmcloud is subnet-update SUBNET_ID --public-gateway-id PUBLIC_GATEWAY_ID`.

 ## http_request_size_exceeded
 **Message**: The HTTP request is too large.

 This problem occurs when the payload you have sent in your request has too many characters.
 Please try again with a smaller payload.
 For example, instead of trying to do everything in a single request, try creating a minimal resource in one request, and then appending state to it incrementally in several subsequent requests.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## iam_failure
 **Message**: None

 This message can be displayed when there's been a failure to convert an IAM token to an IMS token.
 It may mean that the token you provided is not supported, or there is an invalid key ID.
-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

-## ike_policies_quota_exceeded1
+## ike_policies_quota_exceeded
 **Message**: The quota for IKE policies is exceeded for the account.

-The quotas per resource are given in [Using VPN with your IBM Cloud VPC](https://{DomainName}/docs/infrastructure/vpc-network/using-vpn.html)
+The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

+To view current IKE policies, use the `GET /ike_policies` API.

 ## ike_policy_duplicate_name
-**Message**: The name already is in use by another IKE policy.
+**Message**: The name `<ike_policy_name>` is in use already by IKE policy `<ike_policy_id>`.

 Supply a different IKE policy name.
 Try again in a few minutes.
-If this problem persists, contact support.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## ike_policy_in_use
-**Message**: The IKE policy is in use by one or more connections.
+**Message**: The IKE policy `<ike_policy_id>` is in use by one or more connections.

+An IKE policy cannot be deleted if it is in use by one or more connections.

 ## ike_policy_invalid_name
-**Message**: The name is not a valid IKE policy name.
+**Message**: The name `<ike_policy_name>` is not a valid IKE policy name.

 A valid IKE policy name starts with a letter, followed by letters, digits, underscores or hyphens.

 ## ike_policy_not_found
-**Message**: The IKE policy could not be found.
+**Message**: The IKE policy `<ike_policy_id>` could not be found.

 You referenced an IKE policy that does not exist.
 Please review your request to ensure that you specified the proper IKE policy ID.
 Try again in a few minutes.
-If this problem persists, [contact support](getting-help.html).
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

 ## insufficient_space_for_subnet
 **Message**: Insufficient space for subnet in address prefix

 You might get this error if you attempt to create a subnet and the subnet cannot be created because the number of addresses requested cannot be allocated.

+## internal_error
+**Message**: An internal error occurred.

+Please try again.
+If this error persists, contact support.

 ## internal_server_error
 **Message**: None

 You might receive this error if the system is unable to provision your VSI, storage volume, or other resources.
 Try again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-gettinghelp).

+## internal_solution
+**Message**: Please contact your administrator.

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.